Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Ticket status change

 - Ticket priority change

 - Tags added or removed

-But the second, and perhaps bigger, benefit is how well this integrates with marketing and sales automation to create a better customer experience from start to finish.
+That speaks to the second, and perhaps bigger, benefit: how well this integrates with marketing and sales automation to create a better customer experience from start to finish.